Azure/aoai-apim/README.md

 # Azure OpenAI Using PTUs/TPMs With API Management     	- Using the Scaling Special Sauce

 ## Introduction
-While there are already a few reference architectures available for using Azure OpenAI and Azure OpenAI Landing Zones, this article will focus on AOAI + APIM, **deploying at scale** using PTUs (Reserved Capacity) and TPM (Pay-As-You-Go), and best practices around this.
+While there are already a few articles and reference architectures available for using Azure OpenAI and Azure OpenAI Landing Zones, this article/repo focuses on AOAI + APIM, **deploying at scale** using PTUs (Reserved Capacity) and/or TPM (Pay-As-You-Go), and best practices around this.

 ### Brief Review of AOAI and APIM

-<br>  Azure OpenAI (AOAI): Azure OpenAI Service provides generative AI technology for all using REST API access to OpenAI's powerful language models including the GPT-4, GPT-35-Turbo, and Embeddings model series and others.
-You can read additional details on using AOAI here: https://azure.microsoft.com/en-us/products/ai-services/openai-service
+**Azure OpenAI (AOAI)**: Azure OpenAI Service provides generative AI technology for all using REST API access to OpenAI's powerful language models including the GPT-4, GPT-35-Turbo, and Embeddings model series and others.
+By now, you should be already be familiar with the [Azure OpenAI service](https://azure.microsoft.com/en-us/products/ai-services/openai-service).

-<br> API Management (APIM): APIs are the foundation of an API Management service instance.
+**API Management (APIM)**: APIs are the foundation of an API Management service instance.
 Each API represents a set of operations available to app developers.
 Each API contains a reference to the backend service that implements the API, and its operations map to backend operations.
 Operations in API Management are highly configurable, with control over URL mapping, query and path parameters, request and response content, and operation response caching.
-You can read additional details on using APIM here <https://learn.microsoft.com/en-us/azure/api-management/api-management-key-concepts>
+You can read [additional details on using APIM](https://learn.microsoft.com/en-us/azure/api-management/api-management-key-concepts).

 Azure OpenAI provides an API endpoint to consume the AOAI service, and APIM utilzies this AOAI endpoint.
 Using APIM with AOAI, you can manage and implement policies to allow queing, rate throttling, error handling, and manaage usage quotas.
 When using Azure OpenAI with API Management, this gives you the most flexibility in terms of both queing prompts (text sent to AOAI) as well as return code/error handling management.
 More later in this document on using APIM with AOAI.
 ![image](https://github.com/Azure/AI-in-a-Box/assets/9942991/15d5d9a2-60d4-457e-8d4d-f4a6277cccd2)